camdagr8/jam/readme.md

 ## Architecture
 Jam is a CMS built on [Node](https://nodejs.org/en/) + [Express](https://expressjs.com/) and uses [Parse Cloud Code](http://docs.parseplatform.org/cloudcode/guide/) to interact with the [MongoDB](https://www.mongodb.com/).
 Jam also uses [EJS](https://github.com/tj/ejs), a simple templating language as the server side rendering engine.

-## Global Objects
-Jam creates a couple global objects that are used to persist data through out the application.

 ### 1. The Core Object
 The `global.core` object is created before any script execution starts